How Big Are Killer Bees?

 What they discovered was incredible.
 The bees that remained in the hive (unprovoked) only had the two regular proteins active in the brain.

 The provoked bees, however, showed a third protein—neuropeptide.
-Neuropeptides are signaling molecules which influence activity in the body and brain.
+Neuropeptides are signaling molecules that influence activity in the body and brain.

 In killer bees, this protein is what makes them more aggressive and easily provoked.
 The biochemists injected some of this protein into a few young honeybees.
 This resulted in the youngsters becoming aggressive, similar to the elder bees.